 Progress toward the SDGs

-As a result of these accumulated efforts, we have been ranked first in Japan for four consecutive years in THE Impact Rankings from 2020 to 2023.
+As a result of these efforts, from 2020 to 2025, Hokkaido University has been ranked 1st in Japan for six consecutive years in THE Impact Rankings.

 HU VISION 2030